alimirjamali/qubes-core-admin-client/doc/manpages/qvm-pause.rst

 Notes
 -----

 Paused qubes will be killed on system shutdown.
+Paused qubes will remain paused after computer suspend/resume; however, unpausing them may take longer than usual.

 Authors
 -------